dtrendafilov/developer-pacenotes/content/slides/code_reviews/_index.md

 ---

-Microsoft have a study, that shows that the most often changed files during development of a new Windows, had the most bugs after the release.
+Microsoft have a study, that shows that the most often changed files during the development of a new Windows version, had the most bugs after the release.

 ---
 ##### 3. Naming